 - Your baby’s heart rate drops and doesn’t recover to its original baseline after a contraction.

-- The second stage of labour has lasted for greater than two hours and there are not signs that your baby will be born soon (this is a common hospital policy and you can ask to discuss this if you want more time).
+- The active second stage of labour has lasted for greater than two hours (for women birthing their first baby or longer than one hour in women birthing subsequent babies) and there are no signs that your baby will be born soon (this is a common hospital policy and you can ask to discuss this if you want more time).

 - Your baby’s head is not positioned optimally in the birth canal and needs some help to rotate so your baby can be born.